-GPS (Global Positioning Satellite) Sensor (GenSci, Enviro & BioChem) No additional set up is needed to use the GPS sensor.
-GPS unit is located behind the housing of the Humidity sensor.
+GPS (Global Positioning Satellite) Sensor (GenSci, Enviro & BioChem)

+The GPS sensor is located behind the housing of the Humidity sensor.
 It can be used to measure location or speed of movement over a large area.
-The GPS sensor can also be used to position other collected data onto a Google Earth map, providing accurate information about where the data was collected.
+The GPS sensor can also be used to position other collected data onto a Google Map, providing accurate information about where the data was collected.
 The GPS sensor will report the longitude/latitude, speed/course and time/date of the data collected.